 Best Beer Bars in Cozumel

 It’s pretty easy to get a nice cold beer at any bar in Cozumel.
 Take your pick!

 But it’s not as easy if you’re a fan of trying local Mexican beers (beyond Tecate light…), or one of a growing movement in craft brewed beer in Mexico – and even the delicious local craft microbrew beers created right here on Cozumel Island.

-For those who love their non-watery lagers, hoppy IPAs, wheat beers, and substantial chocolatey stouts, here’s our best in category for Cozumel beer bars:
+For those who love their non-watery lagers, hoppy IPAs, wheat beers, and substantial chocolatey stouts, we’ve done a whole post on our Beer Lovers’ Guide to Cozumel, here.

 Cerveceria Punta Sur